Kansas Social Security Disability Attorney

 In addition to the fee, you may be expected to pay the expense of gathering medical records, obtaining medical opinion letters, etc. Contact us to discuss your case in detail and how we can help you.

 Yes.
-Our experienced SSDI attorneys have dedicated our careers to helping people just like you.
+We have dedicated our careers to helping people just like you.
 That's why we strongly urge you to contact our law firm immediately and schedule a free consultation.

 If you have additional questions or would like to learn more about whether you have a potential disability claim, you can do any of the following:

-- Fill out a free case analysis form online.
+Fill out a free case analysis form online or call us at (620) 234-8880 today.
 We will review your information and contact you to discuss your specific claim.